veritas-crest-3

 Philip Lovejoy, former Harvard Associate Vice President and Executive Director of the Harvard Alumni Association, expressed a view I (Henry Marcy) share: "Canceling the spring, 2020 Reunions was heartbreaking, and I know there is no true replacement for seeing your classmates in person."

 Yes, our 60th reunion was cancelled.
-Yes, Harvard has also indicated that the reunions originally scheduled for May, 2020 will not be held.
+Yes, Harvard has also indicated that the reunions originally scheduled for May, 2020 will NOT be held.

-VIEW OUR 50TH REUNION
+VIEW OUR 50th REUNION:

 RUPERT HITZIG, almost fourteen years ago, made five videos of our 50th.
 According to Rupert, they are still there for viewing on You Tube.
 Please take a look if you want to remind yourself of our wonderful classmates, some alive and some passed on.